jskopek/shellviz/libraries/python/README.md

 table([("Alice", 25, 5.6), ("Bob", 30, 5.9)])
 json({"name": "Alice", "age": 25, "height": 5.6})
 ```
-Open the generated URL in your browser, and you’ll see your data visualized instantly.
+Open the generated URL in your browser, and you'll see your data visualized instantly.

 ## Advanced Usage